LSEG-API-Samples/Example.RDP.Python.ESG.PointinTimeBulk/README.md

 ## <a id="intro"></a>Introduction

-This demo application shows the workflow of the Refinitiv Data Platform (RDP) CFS Bulk API Feed for the ESG data.
+This demo application shows the workflow of the Refinitiv Data Platform (RDP) CFS Bulk API Feed for the ESG Point in Time data.
 I am demonstrating the workflow in [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/) environment.
 However, the RDP APIs are the web-based API that any programming langues can connect and consume data from via the HTTP RESTful API.

 ## <a id="prerequisite"></a>Prerequisite

 Before I am going further, there is some prerequisite, dependencies, and libraries that the project is needed.

-### Access to the RDP with the Green Revenues Bulk file permission
+### Access to the RDP with the ESG Bulk file permission

-This project uses RDP access credentials with the Green Revenues Bulk file permission.
+This project uses RDP access credentials with the ESG Bulk file permission.

 Please contact your Refinitiv representative to help you with the RTO account and services.